leah-jala/PP5-PaperDreams7Apr/README.md

 - **Discovery/Awareness:**  The customer is likely to hear about or find the website via word of mouth, search engines or social media.
 The site owner will not be buying advertising space.
     - User Action - asks a friend if they know any sites, uses keyword searches to find sites.
       - Emotion - initially curious.
 Happy.
         - Touch points - directly visit the site (word of mouth/recommendation), google result.
        - Consideration: Looks at multiple artworks before making a decision
        - User Action - Compares several sites
-    - Touchpoints - homepage if given by friend, or directly landing on product page, product detail page, or blog page after Google search.
+     - Touchpoints - homepage if given by friend, or directly landing on product page
+- **Product detail page, or tutorials page** after Google search.
     - Emotions - If the site works as the user expects, they would be largely indifferent about the site itself, but if it requires too many clicks or if is hard to find what they are looking at they might get annoyed and leave the site.
     - Pain points:
         - Website is boring.